mahesh-panchal/nf-core_modules_demo/README.md

 To see how to use the nf-core modules in your workflow, follow the links below.

+- [Minimal code example](./docs/MinimalCodeExample.md) - For those that find code easier to follow.
+See the pages below for a more in depth explanation.
 - [Using an nf-core module](./docs/UsingNFCoreModules.md)
 - [Adapting an nf-core module](./docs/AdaptingNFCoreModules.md)
 - [Making a new local module](./docs/MakingALocalModule.md)